microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 Fiddler traces
 --------------

-The most useful tool when troubleshooting Office Online integration issues is `Fiddler`_.
+The most useful tool when troubleshooting |wac| integration issues is `Fiddler`_.
 When you run Fiddler while reproducing an issue, it will record all HTTP requests and responses.
 You can then save the Fiddler trace and share it with Microsoft engineers.
-Fiddler traces are an invaluable tool when troubleshooting problems because they provide a full record of the HTTP traffic between the browser and Office Online.
-As a rule of thumb, hosts should always provide a Fiddler trace when reporting Office Online integration issues to Microsoft.
+Fiddler traces are an invaluable tool when troubleshooting problems because they provide a full record of the HTTP traffic between the browser and |wac|.
+As a rule of thumb, hosts should always provide a Fiddler trace when reporting |wac| integration issues to Microsoft.

 ..  _Fiddler: http://www.telerik.com/fiddler